911 calls reveal frantic first minutes of Florida school shooting

 One person called 911 on behalf of a mother who was on speaker phone with her daughter.

-Caller: "There's no place to hide ... they're crouched under the window."
+Caller: "There's no place to hide ... they're crouched (under) the window."

 Mom: "Oh my God, I love you.
 It's the cops?"